 Students must fulfill the requirements of the school as well as those of the Pennsylvania Interscholastic Athletic Association (PIAA) and/or the Western Pennsylvania Interscholastic Athletic League (WPIAL).
 Keystone Oaks student athletes must be passing a minimum of four (f) full credit subjects, not be failing more than one course, on a weekly basis, and have a minimum GPA of 2.0.
 The Administration may revoke the privilege of participating in athletics at any time for disciplinary reasons, flagrant misconduct, poor sportsmanship, excessive absenteeism, and/or failure to meet minimum scholastic eligibility standards.
 External suspensions are considered to be absences from school and are applied to the eligibility requirement.
-(See the Athletic Director for detailed athletic eligibility information and other athletic policies.)
+Additional athletic requirements are outlined in the Athletic Handbook and are to be followed for eligibility considerations.
+See the Athletic Director for detailed athletic eligibility information and other athletic policies.